Information and the History of Philosophy

-Organised into five parts, nineteen chapters by an international team of contributors cover the following topics and more:
+Organised into five parts, 19 chapters by an international team of contributors cover the following topics and more:

-- Recent and contemporary philosophy of information, including racialized information, Shannon information, and the very idea of an information revolution.
+- Recent and contemporary philosophy of information, including racialised information, Shannon information and the very idea of an information revolution.

 Introduction Chris Meyns

 1. Yinyang information: Order, know-how and a relation based paradigm Robin R. Wang